RecipesLearn

 • Thicker pieces are less palatable and are more chewy – this is especially true if you prefer to slice your jerky with the grain.

 • Marinating is impacted – aside from salt, most ingredients will barely penetrate meat.
-Slicing thinner increases the potential for flavor where-as there’s far less marinade flavor on thicker pieces.
+Slicing thinner increases the potential for flavor.

 • From a consumer perspective, jerky is meant to be a snack.
 Meaning it isn’t optimal to have 5-ish thick pieces (packaged based on weight) that you then force your customer to tear into smaller pieces.